VB Decompiler News

 - New parser for If ...
 End If statements

-It helps to analyze large procedures.
+It helps with analyzing large procedures.

 used in a decompiled file